bradtraversy/javascript-sandbox/readme.md

 ## The Starter Files

-There is a folder called "javascript-sandbox-start", which contains the same file structure, only without the JavaScript.
+There is a folder called "javascript-sandbox-start", which contains the starter files for the learning modules.
 You can use these to follow along with the course or create your own files as you go.
-The main projects are not included in the starter files.
+The main projects are NOT included in the starter files.
+They are included in the course files within those sections as well as in their own repos.

 ## Premium Docs